jessemonroy650/WebAPI-Simplified-Audio/README.md

 * I could not get `audio.duration` to work.
 * The following excessive security permissions were set

-    <meta http-equiv="Content-Security-Policy"
+    &lt;meta http-equiv="Content-Security-Policy"
              content="default-src *;
                       style-src * 'self' 'unsafe-inline' 'unsafe-eval';
                       script-src * 'self' 'unsafe-inline' 'unsafe-eval';">

 * For `style-src * 'self' 'unsafe-inline' 'unsafe-eval'`
     * `'unsafe-eval'` can just be removed with issue.
     * `'unsafe-inline'` is required anytime `style` is used.

 * For `script-src * 'self' 'unsafe-inline' 'unsafe-eval'`
     * I did not really figure this out, but appears it wants just Objects.
     * It is unclear how to autoload code, or hook to autoload code.